stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 ```

+-> Stacking execution will differ between mainnet and testnet in terms of cycle times and participation thresholds

 ## Step 4: Verify stacking eligibility

 Using the user session, you can also verify if the account holder is eligible for Stacking.